Skip to content

 Common side effects:

-• Temporary headaches during initial use
+• Temporary headaches during initial administration

-• Slight fatigue or drowsiness
+• Slight fatigue or drowsiness, particularly if taken during the day

-• Mild gastrointestinal discomfort if taken orally
+• Mild gastrointestinal discomfort when administered orally

 Rare or serious side effects: